dmbaranov/weather-bot-admin-frontend/README.md

-# Vue 3 + TypeScript + Vite

-This template should help get you started developing with Vue 3 and TypeScript in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

-Learn more about the recommended Project Setup and IDE Support in the [Vue Docs TypeScript Guide](https://vuejs.org/guide/typescript/overview.html#project-setup).
+# Weather Bot admin FE

+This is UI part of the admin panel to control [WeatherAdminBot](https://github.com/dmbaranov/CoopWeatherBot).
+Built with Vue 3 and TypeScript using [FSD metodology](https://feature-sliced.design).

+## How to run:
+- Install dependencies with `yarn install`;
+- Run `yarn dev` to run the app in development mode;
+- Build Docker image to run app in production mode
+  - `docker build -t weatherbot-admin-fe .`
+  - `docker run -d -p 8081:8081 --name weatherbot-admin-fe weatherbot-admin-fe`